Free Statistical Consulting

 The Department of Statistics operates a free consulting service for members of the campus community.
 Advanced graduate students, under faculty supervision, consult by appointment in the fall and spring semesters.
 We do not run the consulting service during the summer.

 Campus researchers — faculty, visiting scholars, staff, and students — are welcome to use our service for advice at any stage of their research and data analysis, but it is best to come early so that the consultants can be helpful at the design stage.
 Some problems may be outside our scope; if so, we will not provide service beyond an initial consultation.

 Schedule a Consultation

-We are open for Spring 2019 semester!
-Please email us to inquire about consulting services for your project.
+We are open for the semester.
+Please email firstname.lastname@example.org to inquire about our services and/or schedule an appointment.
+In the body of your message, please provide:

 No new appointments will be scheduled after the last day of classes of the semester.
 We may schedule followup appointments the "reading week" period with returning clients, as needed.
-After that point, NO appointments will be available until the service resumes in the following semester.
+After that point, no appointments will be available until the service resumes in the following semester.

 Questions regarding coursework or homework are handled by the Tutoring service.

 Questions regarding the Statistics Department's academic programs or courses are handled by our Student Services Advisors.